 Eight of Swords

 The eighth card in the suit of Swords is the Eight of Swords.
-This card shows a scary scene of a woman that is blindfolded and surrounded by swords.
+This card shows a scary scene of a blindfolded woman surrounded by swords.
 She doesn’t know what to do but not doing anything is a bad choice.
 There will be a way out, but it will not be painful.

-The Eight of Swords represents being stuck and being frustrated in life and trying to win obstacles that are impossible.
+The Eight of Swords represents being stuck and frustrated in life and trying to win impossible obstacles.

 Nine of Swords

 The ninth card in the suit of Swords card is the Nine of Swords.
 This is a negative card and shows someone waking up from a nightmare and having grief and sadness.
-The nine of swords are on the wall beside his bed and he has a quilt that has red roses and zodiac symbols on it.
-This is seen as a bad card, but you have to interpret it by taking the whole reading into account.
+The nine swords are on the wall beside his bed, and he has a quilt with red roses and zodiac symbols.
+Again, this is seen as a bad card, but you have to interpret it by taking the whole reading into account.

 The Nine of Swords card shows grief and fear.